-Visual Arts: Conservation/Restoration, Constructions/Collage, Illustration, Jewelry, Mixed Media, Murals, Painting, Printmaking, Sculpture, Textiles, Visual Arts Instructor, Works on paper; Book Arts
+Visual Arts: Conservation/Restoration, Constructions/Collage, Illustration, Jewelry, Mixed Media, Murals, Painting, Printmaking, Sculpture, Textiles, Visual Arts Instructor, Works on paper; term

 I am inspired by the memories I associate with my identity, the effects of emotional labor, and the associated stereotypes.
 I use unique forms of storytelling to share concepts rooted in my own life.
 Each piece is a reflection of these experiences, and that of others.
 We can all relate to wearing masks to achieve the accepted standard within our own combination of subgroups.
 Growing up semi-isolated did not make me exempt from being implanted with habitual patterns, but it did allow time for me to develop an uncommon perspective.